cicciovo/homebridge-samsung-airconditioner/README.md

 python Server8889.py
 ```

-Note that this scripts needs the root cert `ac14k_m.pem`, which is in the plugin folder as well.
-It assumes that your plugin is installed at `/usr/local/lib/node_modules/homebridge-samsung-aircon-8888/`.
-If in any case the path of your installed module is different, you need feed it with the correct path:
+Note that this scripts needs the cert `ac14k_m.pem`, which is in the plugin folder as well.
+It assumes that your plugin is installed at `/usr/local/lib/node_modules/homebridge-samsung-aircon-8888`.
+If in any case that the path of your installed module is different, you need feed it with the correct path:

 ```bash
 python Server8889.py /my-absolute-path-to/ac14k_m.pem
 ```

-If successful, a server will run and listening to the response from your AC. **Open a new Terminal / Shell window**, and type in as follows. **Please do not hit enter to execute this first**.
+If successful, a server will run and listen to the response from your AC. **Open a new Terminal / Shell window**, and type in as follows. **Please do not hit enter to execute this first**.

 ```bash
 curl -k -H "Content-Type: application/json" -H "DeviceToken: xxxxxxxxxxx" --cert /usr/local/lib/node_modules/homebridge-samsung-aircon-8888/ac14k_m.pem --insecure -X POST https://192.168.1.xxx:8888/devicetoken/request